babamovandrej/ERC721A-Minting-Contract/README.md

 The NFT_Minting_Contract repository contains smart contracts that, when deployed on a solidity based blockchain, can be used for nft minting.

 ### Firstly, you will need to install node.
-You can do so by running the command below
+You can do so by running the command below:
+'''
+npm i hardhat
+'''